 What you need to know about health insurance

 You may need to think about health insurance as you get older, and 30 is an age where Lifetime Health Cover loading becomes a consideration.
-Below is a general guide to health insurance if you're about to hit the big 3-0.
+Below is a general guide to health insurance if you're about to turn 31.

 Lifetime Health Cover is an Australian government initiative designed to encourage people to get their hospital cover early and keep it up.